i2p/i2p.www/i2p2www/spec/streaming.rst

                 below.

   NACK count :: 1 byte `Integer`
-                The number of 4-byte NACKs in the next field
+                The number of 4-byte NACKs in the next field, or 8 when used together with SYNCHRONIZE for replay prevention as of 0.9.58; see below.

   NACKs :: $nc * 4 byte `Integer`s
            Sequence numbers less than ackThrough that are not yet received.
 Two NACKs of a packet is a request for a 'fast retransmit' of that packet.
+           Also used together with SYNCHRONIZE for replay prevention as of 0.9.58; see below.

   resendDelay :: 1 byte `Integer`
                  How long is the creator of this packet going to wait before